tomdionysus/foaas/README.md

 ## /this/:from

-Will return content of the form 'Fuck this. - :name', e.g. /this/Tom will return 'Fuck this. - Tom'
+Will return content of the form 'Fuck this. - :from', e.g. /this/Tom will return 'Fuck this. - Tom'

 ## /that/:from